Slow Light Frequency Reference Cavities -- Proof of Concept for Reducing the Frequency Sensitivity Due to Length Fluctuations: Experimental results

+The data summarized in figure~\ref{fig:drift_wrt_power}(c) establishes that, in general, the drift due to off-resonant excitation depends on the locking beam intensity and the frequency position of the cavity mode relative to the transparency window.
 At high locking intensities, the drift becomes non-linear due to a re-burning of the spectral transmission window by the locking beam.
-From the locking point at $5.89\;\mathrm{MHz}$ in Fig.~\ref{fig:drift_wrt_power}(c) we can conclude that, provided the hyperfine relaxation can be mitigated, there exists a zero drift point close to the center of the spectral window for which the effects of the off-resonant excitation cancel.
-This can be achieved by utilizing Eu$^{3+}$:Y$_2$SiO$_5$, for which persistent spectral holes have been observed for up to $50\;\mathrm{days}$ after creation~\cite{oswald2018}, such that the drift contribution from hyperfine relaxation would be negligible for typical locking timescales.
+The only point where there is no clear power dependence is for the $5.89\;\mathrm{MHz}$ locking point.
+Here the constant drift is solely due to hyperfine cross-relaxation, which demonstrates that the drift due to the low and high frequency off-resonant excitation can be cancelled.
+The drift may be mitigated by carefully positioning the cavity mode at the center of the transparency window and choosing a material with negligible hyperfine cross-relaxation during practical locking timescales.
+This can be realized by utilizing Eu$^{3+}$:Y$_2$SiO$_5$, for which persistent spectral holes have been observed for up to $50\;\mathrm{days}$ after creation~\cite{oswald2018}.
+The relative position of the cavity mode within the transparency window can be fine tuned by moving the window within the inhomogeneous profile.

-Even when locked to a cavity mode that optimally cancels drift due to off-resonant excitation, any absolute drift in the resonance frequency of the ions is nevertheless a source of noise for a locked laser.
+While this demonstrates that it is possible to mitigate the observed drift with a carefully selected locking point and material selection, off resonant excitation will nevertheless slowly degrade the spectral structure and therefore impair the attainable slow-light effect after extended locking periods.
+The magnitude of this effect is determined by the optical power circulating in the cavity, and therefore requires a careful selection of locking parameters.
+This is discussed in detail below, where we perform an estimate of the attainable stability for an optimized slow-light cavity.
+Finally, we note that even when locked to a cavity mode that cancels drift due to off-resonant excitation, any absolute drift in the resonance frequency of the ions is nevertheless a source of noise for a locked laser.
 In particular, ambient pressure and temperature changes have been determined to impact spectral-hole locking techniques~\cite{thorpe2013}, and are likely also key limiting sources of drift for the presented locking technique.
 However, to our knowledge, this ultimate atomic limit has yet to be achieved by any of the rare-earth ion based laser frequency stabilization techniques presently under investigation~\cite{leibrandt2013,galland2020}.